 Let's take a realistic example.

-Let's assume we want to build an application to predict the monthly sales demand in order to adjust production planning, constrained by some capacity.
+Let's assume we want to build an application to predict monthly sales in order to adjust production planning, constrained by some maximum capacity.

-The flowchart below represents the various data nodes we want to be processed byt the tasks (in orange).
+The flowchart below represents the various data nodes used as input or output of the tasks (in orange).

 We have six data nodes modeling the data (the dark blue boxes).
 One each for the sales history, the trained model, the current month, the sales predictions, the production capacity, and the production orders.